FrancisCrickInstitute/deep-imcyto/README.md

 deep-imcyto has three modes of operation: QC, Simple segmentation and Multiplexed Consensus Cell Segmentation, summarised in the diagram below.

+# QC mode

+deep-imcyto's QC mode is designed to provide quick access to individual channels in IMC data for quality control/review by splitting .mcd files into constituent channel images by imaged ROI.

 # Segmentation options

-1. Simple
+1. **Simple**

     In `simple` segmentation mode an approximation of whole cell segmentation is performed where accurate predicted nuclei are dilated by a user-defined number of pixels.

-2. Multiplexed consensus cell segmentation (MCCS)
+2. **Multiplexed consensus cell segmentation (MCCS)**

     In MCCS mode a more accurate whole cell segmentation is performed following the multiplexed consensus cell segmentation principles.